In this review, we will visit the Air France Business Lounge at Terminal 2E (Hall K) of Paris Charles de Gaulle (CDG) Airport.

 When it comes to alcohol, the selection is certainly good too.
 There are always two different bottles of white wine as well as two reds available of quality French wines.

 Needless to say, there is champagne as well.
-During my visit, Laurent Perrier was one offer – certainly a decent choice and one of my own personal favourites.
+During my visit, Joseph Perrier was one offer – certainly a decent choice and one of my own personal favourites.

 There is also plenty of booze available, with a wide choice between known mid-shelf brands of whiskey, gin and rum as well as of course some quality French cognac and other liqueurs.